 There’s just something about the holidays and sugar cookies.
 One of my favorite things to do each year is to bake holiday cookies with my hubs and decorate them while listening to Christmas music.
 It usually turns competitive, and we try to see who can decorate their cookie the best.
 And it’s so fun.
 By far, this is one of my favorite rituals.

 Another fun spin on this is to have a cookie swap with your mate.
 You can each choose a specific type of cookie to make.
 For instance, you can make sugar cookies, and they can make gingerbread cookies.
-And, then you swap them.
+And, then, you swap them.
 That way, you get double the cookies!
-I really love cookies okay.
+I really love cookies, okay.

 #5.
 Adopt A Family for Christmas

-Perhaps you purchase their Christmas dinner, buy gifts for their kids, treat them to gift cards.
+Perhaps you purchase their Christmas dinner, buy gifts for their kids, and treat them to gift cards.
 Or, if you desire, host Christmas for them and invite them into your home.
 Whatever you feel comfortable doing, show up for those families that really need it.
 Especially this year.

 #6.
 Go On A (COVID Friendly) Getaway

 If a vacation is too much to plan for this year, a staycation is always a good alternative.
-Reserve a hotel suite in town, have a romantic dinner at your favorite restaurant.
+Reserve a hotel suite in town, and have a romantic dinner at your favorite restaurant.
 Enjoy some relaxation at the spa and get a yummy massage or facial.
 You can even look into enjoying a day trip to a town nearby.
 The sky’s the limit, and you can enjoy a fun and spontaneous Christmas.

 #7.
 Not Your Traditional Elf on the Shelf

 Okay, I know I said no kitschy holiday characters.
-BUT, this isn’t your mother’s elf on the shelf.
+But this isn’t your mother’s elf on the shelf.
 Since you’re an adult and childless during the holiday season, your elf can be as scandalous as you dare.
-Maybe your elf is a bit of a party animal and enjoys the sauce a little too much.
+Maybe your elf is a bit of a party animal and enjoys the sauce too much.
 Or, perhaps they’re a bit raunchy.
 Whatever the point is, this is a fun, albeit silly, activity you can do with your other half.
 Points for whoever creates the most unique and creative scenarios and adventures for the little elf.

 #8.
 Spoil the Pets

-Additionally, make sure to include them in other special activities like Christmas dinner.
+Also, include them in other special activities like Christmas dinner.
 Make them a gourmet meal, or treat them to the super expensive dog food that you know they’ll love.
 You can also create a spin on the traditional family holiday photo by including them in your photoshoot wearing silly costumes.
 There are so many ways you can make them a part of your childless traditions and rituals.